European shares start quarter with gains after PMI boost

 The bullish PMI readings helped Spain's IBEX rise 0.6 percent and Italy's FTSE MIB gain 1 percent.
 Each touched its highest level since 2010.

 Banks were the biggest winners, with the STOXX Europe 600 banks sub-index up 1.1 percent.
-Spanish banks Popular , Banco de Sabadell and Bankia rose 2.8 to 1.6 percent.
+Spanish banks Popular , Banco de Sabadell and Bankia rose 2.1 to 2.8 percent.

 "Spain in general looks rather good, and recent data been coming in better than expected," said Markus Huber, sales trader at Peregrine & Black.
 "Banks look increasingly attractive, because they have a lot of catching up to do."

-France's Credit Agricole rose 3.1 percent, hitting its highest level since November 2009 to take gains this year to more than 30 percent, after Deutsche Bank raised its target price on the stock.
+France's Credit Agricole rose 3.6 percent to its highest since November 2009, taking gains this year to more than 30 percent after Deutsche Bank raised its target price on the stock.

 The benchmark index surged 16 percent in the first quarter as the European Central Bank pumped out money and the euro weakened.
 Wednesday's PMIs contributed to the picture of a strengthening economy.